panoptic-labs/docs/docs/panoptic-protocol/specs.md

 ```

-### Assets inside UniswapV3Pool
+## PanopticPool Balances

+The amount of funds deposited in the Panoptic pool can be used to buy and sell options.
-Funds are moved from the PanopticPool to the UniswapPool to create a short option payoff.
+Specifically, funds can be moved from the PanopticPool to the UniswapPool to create a short option payoff.
 Funds in the Uniswap pool can be "shorted" and moved back to the PanopticPool to create a long option payoff.

+### Assets inside Uniswap v3 AMM

-The amount of funds moves is called the `notionalValue`, and it is defined (for puts) as
+The amount of funds moved between the Panoptic pool and the Uniswap pool is called the `notionalValue`.
+It is defined (for puts) as

 `notionalValue = strike * positionSize`